 What’s difficult, though, is that the overlay model sounds easier: In oversimplified terms, you just drop it on top of your current network.
 The alternative “is a really hard sell for somebody who’s never tried either,” Forster says.
 Big Switch is hoping for some good testimonials from those beta customers that have already tried overlays.

 It could take a while.
-As Forster told SDNCentral in September, the company prefers beta cycles to be long, even longer than one year.
+As Forster told SDxCentral in September, the company prefers beta cycles to be long, even longer than one year.

 (Photo: The back wall at Big Switch headquarters.
 It might look familiar.)